kamilfranek/kamilfranek.github.io/Earnings Report/_posts/2019-05-08-google-alphabet-earnings-report.md

 </div>

-## How Does Google (Alphabet) Spend Money?: Costs & Expenses Breakdown (Think about change On what google spend ....)
+## How Does Google (Alphabet) Spend Money?: Costs & Expenses Breakdown

 Welcome to the breakdown of Google's expenses.
 You probably already realized that this is where Alphabet's and Google have the biggest issue lying ahead of them, and they will need to handle that sooner or later.
 Growth in expenses higher than revenue cannot continue forever.